Nealyang/vsCode-extensions/progress-demo/README.md

-# execcommand README
+# progressdemo README

-This is the README for your extension "execcommand".
+This is the README for your extension "progressdemo".
 After writing up a brief description, we recommend including the following sections.

 ## Features